DunakaChetan/justvibe-aws/README.md

    - `EC2_HOST` = public IP/DNS
    - `EC2_USER` = `ubuntu` (or your user)
    - `EC2_SSH_KEY` = contents of the private key (`justvibe-aws`)
+   > You will set up an additional PAT-based secret (`DEPLOY_REPO_TOKEN`) inside
+   > the frontend and backend repos when wiring the auto-trigger in step 7.

 ## 5. Prepare the EC2 instance (no Docker Hub login needed)
 1. Launch Ubuntu 22.04 (t3.small+ recommended).